gtaylor44/FirebaseAuth/README.md

 ## Installation Instructions

-1. Get the Nuget package from here: <URL>
+1. Get the Nuget package from here: https://www.nuget.org/packages/FirebaseAuth/

 2. You will need your Firebase Project Id (this can be found in Firebase Console).
 Ask Google if you have any trouble finding it.
 In Startup.cs add the following configuration.